 When you have been sunbathing, have you ever wondered how it would affect your genitals?

 Fortunately I do not burn in the sun that easily and tend to come away looking brown and nicely tanned.
 In addition to this, I always feel better after being in the sun.

 We know about the benefits of vitamin D has on the body and mind, and it is for these reasons why we should actively ensure we either get enough sunlight (safely) or supplement with vitamin D3.

 However, only ever stumbling across a nudest beach just the once in my life (a crying shame) I did notice the breasts, obviously, but also the amount of ‘tackle’ just out and about.

 Now, for women, on the whole their bit of ‘kit’ is safely tucked away.

 For men though, it is quite literally hanging all over the place and very exposed.

-However, there could actually be some benefit to increasing your surface area to light exposure…
+However, there could actually be some scientific benefit to increasing your surface area to light exposure…

 Infra Red Light

-Yes, you read that correctly, shining a near infra red light on your scrotum could actually increase testosterone levels.
+Yes, you read that correctly, shining a near infra red light on your scrotum could potentially increase your testosterone levels.